Published: August 25, 2025

 Key tax items

-If you’re still working as a solopreneur, you can actually deduct Medicare Part B and D premiums – even if you don’t itemize.
+If you’re still working as a solopreneur, you can now deduct Medicare Part B and D premiums even if you don’t itemize.
 Supplemental Medicare and Medicare Advantage costs are also deductible.
-But not everyone can deduct – this only applies if you don’t have access to a health plan for your business or through your spouse’s employer or business.
+This only applies, however, if you don’t have access to a health plan through your own business or a spouse’s employer.

-Notably, the law extended the tax cuts from the Tax Cuts and Jobs Act of 2017, which were set to expire at the end of 2025, affecting the 2026 tax year.
-The lower tax rates, which range from 10% to 37%, are now permanent in that they have no expiration date.
-Also, standard deductions were increased for the 2025 tax year: $15,750 for single filers and $31,500 for those married filing jointly.
+The Act extends the tax cuts from the 2017 Tax Cuts and Jobs Act, which were set to expire at the end of 2025.
+These lower rates (10%–37%) are now permanent.
+Standard deductions were also increased for 2025: $15,750 for single filers and $31,500 for married couples filing jointly.

 Thresholds introduced in the Tax Cuts and Jobs Act were extended and now have no expiration date.
 The limits had been scheduled to expire at the end of 2025, and reversion to the previously lower thresholds could have had substantial intergenerational wealth implications for families with sizeable estates.